-At St Nicholas we manage the risk by:
+At St Nicholas Catholic Primary School we manage the risk by:

 - when the pupils use the school's network to access the internet they are protected from inappropriate content by our filtering and monitoring systems.
 However many pupils are able to access the internet using their own devices and data plans.
-To minimise inappropriate use, as a school we: - Teach online safety to the children as part of the curriculum; - raise awareness of the risks online to parents and carers through newsletters, updates, curriculum meetings; - address any concerns raised regarding risks to individual children through use of personal devices by discussing with parents or contacting MASH/police where appropriate.
+To minimise inappropriate use, as a school we: - Do not allow children to have their own devices on their person in school.
+Children in year 6 who require mobiles phones to walk home must deposit them in the school office for the duration of the school day. - monitor the search history of school devices to identify where pupils may have attempted to search for something inappropriate, wallowing us to address any issues that arise.

-St Nicholas has an online safety policy which explains how we try to keep pupils safe in school and how we respond to online safety incidents.
+St Nicholas Catholic Primary School has an online safety policy which explains how we try to keep pupils safe in school and how we respond to online safety incidents.

-St Nicholas will also provide advice to parents when pupils are being asked to learn online at home and consider how best to safeguard both pupils and staff.
+St Nicholas Catholic Primary School will also provide advice to parents when pupils are being asked to learn online at home and consider how best to safeguard both pupils and staff.